travetto/travetto/module/email-template/README.md

 1. `%ROOT%/assets`
 1. `foundation-emails/scss` (specifically for `sass` files)

 When looking up a resources, every asset folder is consulted, in order, and the first to resolve an asset wins.
 This allows for overriding of default templating resources, as needed.
+All email .html files, are loaded automatically and can be referenced by individual file name.
+E.g. `%ROOT%/assets/receipt.html` can be referenced by the name `receipt`.

 ## Template Compilation